tisfeng/easydict-docs/guide/faq.md

 Easydict is open source software.
 If you have any concerns about privacy, you can check the code.

->[!NOTE]
-> The above two permissions will be automatically requested when Easydict first uses the corresponding features.
+> NOTE: The above two permissions will be automatically requested when Easydict first uses the corresponding features.
 If the authorization fails, you need to enable it yourself in the system settings later.

 ## Why can't I select words on some web pages in the browser?